 Unlike most cantonal banks, LUKB is a public-law joint-stock company.
 We believe the Canton of Lucerne will maintain its majority stake in LUKB at the current 61.5%, as stated in its shareholder strategy.
 Consequently, we believe that the stable shareholder structure will provide the bank with continuous business stability.
-At the same time, LUKB's legal and ownership structure means that it experiences slightly more pressure to report reasonable returns on equity to satisfy its owners in the prolonged low interest rate environment, which is already putting pressure on earnings.
+At the same time, LUKB's legal and ownership structure means that it experiences more pressure to report reasonable returns on equity to satisfy its owners in the prolonged low interest rate environment, which is already putting pressure on earnings.
 Nevertheless, we generally believe that management will maintain its prudent and conservative underwriting standards, despite significant competition in the canton, including from nonbanks such as insurance companies.

-Luzerner Kantonalbank Business Position Y ear-ende d Dec.
-31 (%) 2017 2016 2015 2014 2013 Loan market share in country of domicile 2.4 2.4 2.3 2.2 2.2 Deposit market share in country of domicile 1.9 1.9 1.9 1.8 1.9 Total revenues from business line (currency in millions) 236.1 452.1 445.4 451.7 446.6 Commercial & retail banking/total revenues from business line 100.0 100.0 89.1 88.2 87.3 Return on equity 7.5 7.4 7.5 8.1 8.1
+Luzerner Kantonalbank Business Position Year-ended Dec.
+31 (%) 2018 2017 2016 2015 2014 Loan market share in country of domicile 2.4 2.4 2.4 2.3 2.2 Deposit market share in country of domicile 1.8 1.8 1.9 1.9 1.8 Total revenues from business line (mil.
+CHF) 246.0 478.9 452.1 445.4 451.7 Return on average common equity 7.5 7.6 7.4 7.5 8.1

-\Data as of June 30.
+^{}Data as of June 30.